 Become Certified In T3 Therapy: Optimize Body Temperature and Thyroid Function with Hormones, Botanicals, Nutrition, and Lifestyle

 Each year, thousands of potential patients visit the AARM website looking for a provider certified in T3 therapy.
 Certification in T3 therapy is an elective option for AARM members and is an excellent means to build your practice.
-Medical providers can obtain certification in T3 therapy by attending required classes scheduled at the Annual International Restorative Medicine Conference.
-The next opportunity is at the 17th Annual International Restorative Medicine Conference in San Diego, CA on the preconference day, September 12, 2019.
+Medical providers can obtain certification in T3 therapy by attending required classes scheduled at the Restorative Medicine Conference.
+The next opportunity is at the 17th Annual Restorative Medicine Conference in San Diego on the preconference day, September 12, 2019.

 The T3 certification track provides: